wtrombly/wtrombly/README.md

 - 👋 Hi, I’m @wtrombly
 - 👀 I’m interested in creating R shiny web applications requiring short development times and larger web applications requiring scalability.
 - 🌱 I’m currently learning R Shiny Rhino and web application structure development.
-- 💞️ I’m looking to collaborate on R shiny projects.
+- 💞️ I’m looking to collaborate on on your projects.
 - 📫 You can reach me at willtrombly@gmail.com

 <!---